its-fonsy/lyrpy/README.md

 	$ lyrpy -d LYRYCS_DIR

+## Lyrics Directory
+The program will search for `.lrc` files into the lyrics directory.
+The directory can be specified with the environment variable

+	export LYRICS_DIR="/full/path/to/lyrics/dir/"

+for example in the `~/.profile` or `~/.bashrc`.

+An alternative is to run the program with the flag `-d`

+	$ lyrpy -d /full/path/to/lyrics/dir/

+**IMPORTANT**: the path must be absolute and end with a `/`.
+Things like `~/music/lyric/` or `/media/music/lyric` will not work!

 ## Lyrics Files
-The program will search in the lyrics directory (specified in the `lyrpy.conf` or with the flag `-d`) for `.lrc` files.
-To match the song that is playing on the `mpd server` the files must be named:
+To match the song that is playing on the `mpd server` the files mukst be named:

 `ARTIST - TITLE.lrc`